-As the rainforest habitats are destroyed in Indonesia, Indonesian and Chinese oil palm processing companies are switching focus towards Papua New Guinea, West Papua, Africa and South America to keep up with demand for palm oil.
+As rainforest habitats are destroyed for palm oil in Indonesia and Malaysia, Indonesian and Chinese oil palm processing companies are switching focus towards Papua New Guinea, West Papua, Africa and South America to keep up with demand for palm oil.

-Papua New Guinea and West Papua were divided up and taken by force colonial forces from Indonesia in the middle of last century, however for the indigenous owners of the islands of Papua and Melanesia, the Papuans who have lived the region for thousands of years simply call this region – home.
+Papua New Guinea and West Papua were divided up and taken by Indonesian colonial forces in the middle of last century.
+Yet for the ancestral indigenous owners of the islands of Papua and Melanesia, the Papuans who have lived the region for thousands of years -they simply call this region – home.
+Read more about this at the bottom of this page.

 Papua harbours uniquely beautiful animals including rare marsupials and birds not found anywhere else on the planet.
 In the lush and fertile forests of Papua live thinking, feeling and intelligent beings that love their children.
 Just like us, they just want to survive and have their animal families and communities left in peace.
 These animals live in Papua New Guinea and have a IUCN Red List status of Critically Endangered, Endangered or Vulnerable.
 Although animal conservation is still relatively new in Papua New Guinea, there is hope, with conservation foundations working to protect these species and the rainforest they live in.